What is a Telemarketer?

 Types of Telemarketer Jobs

-There were about 216,600 jobs for Telemarketer in 2016 (in the United States).
+In 2016, there was an estimated number of 216,600 jobs in the United States for Telemarketer.
 There is little to no growth in job opportunities for Telemarketer.
-Due to new job openings and attrition, there will be an average of 33,300 job openings in this field each year.
+There will be an estimated 33,300 positions for Telemarketer per year.

 The states with the most job growth for Telemarketer are Washington, Nevada, and Tennessee.
 Watch out if you plan on working in North Dakota, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.